colinhemphill/nextjs-resume/README.md

 - [Prismic](https://prismic.io/)
 - [Contentful](https://www.contentful.com)

 If you'd like support for a different service, please feel free to open a pull request!
-New services can be integrated by simply creating a new file in the `/lib` folder to wrap the expected API requests.

 ## How To Use This Project